 Responsibilities of the Student Include:

-- Contacting the disabilities coordinator at the beginning of each quarter so that appropriate accommodations can be made in a timely manner.
+- Contacting the Disabilities Support Services Coordinator at the beginning of each quarter so that appropriate accommodations can be made in a timely manner.
 Students are strongly encouraged to make this contact within the first two weeks of each quarter.

 - Providing the disabilities coordinator with appropriate medical, psychological, psychoeducational, or neuropsychological documentation indicating the student's disability and suggested accommodations.

-- Providing signed consent authorizing the disabilities coordinator to discuss his/her need for reasonable accommodations, academic adjustments, and/or auxiliary aids with the professional source of his/her documentation.
+- Providing signed consent authorizing the Disabilities Support Services Coordinator to discuss his/her need for reasonable accommodations, academic adjustments, and/or auxiliary aids with the professional source of his/her documentation.

-- Informing the faculty member or professor at the beginning of each quarter about his/her disability, how performance may be affected, and necessary and reasonable accommodation(s).
+- Provide paperwork from the DSSC to the faculty member or professor at the beginning of each quarter about his/her disability, how performance may be affected, and necessary and reasonable accommodation(s).

 Responsibilities of the Faculty Members Include: